Kyagara/equinox/README.md

 	Cluster:  api.AmericasCluster, // Riot API cluster, use the nearest cluster.
 Options: AmericasCluster, EuropeCluster, AsiaCluster.
 	LogLevel: api.FatalLevel, // The logging level, the FatalLevel provided effectively disables logging.
 	Timeout:  10, // http.Client timeout in seconds.
+	TTL:  120, // TTL for cache in seconds.
 	Retry:    true, // Retry if the API returns a 429 response.
 }
 ```